-Hǎikǒu means ‘Mouth of the Sea’, but while sea trade remains relatively important, the buzzing provincial capital at the northern tip of Hǎinán is most notable for its booming economy.
-New and restarted construction projects are everywhere, and it’s hard to avoid the conclusion that, ironically enough in ‘communist China’, capitalism is running almost out of control in Hǎikǒu.
-All of this commerce has attracted people from right around China and finding someone who was actually born on the island can be difficult.
+Hǎikǒu means ‘Mouth of the Sea’, and while sea trade remains relatively important, the buzzing provincial capital at the northern tip of Hǎinán is most notable for its booming construction.
+New and restarted projects are everywhere.

 While poor in sights, Hǎikǒu makes a good base for exploring the north of the island.
 There are some decent beaches a short bike or bus ride away, the air is fresh and clean (though worsening yearly because of traffic), and some visitors find themselves quite satisfied just hanging out here for a few days.

 Travellers tend to stay around Hǎikǒu Park or north of the river on Hǎidiàn Island (海甸岛; Hǎidiàn Dǎo).
 These are both older, slightly run-down neighbourhoods (especially compared with the western sections of the city), but all your life-support systems, including banks, food and travel agents, can be found here.